 By CAROLINA SANCHEZ and LIBERTY RAINBOLT

 Peter Cain is known to his Spanish students as Cain, but to a select few girls he is known as Coach Cain.
-In his first full year of teaching he is doing something that most novice teachers do not.
+In his first full year of teaching at Redlands East Valley High School he is doing something that most novice teachers do not.
 He is coaching a golf team.
 He, along with Sam Patalano, REV AP environmental science teacher, have coached this year’s Lady Wildcats golf team with strength and patience.

 Cain’s background in golf started in college where he played for his team.
 When asked why he decided to become the golf coach, he explained that he is, “addicted to golf and it is fun being around the team.”